Dangles91/Godot.Community.ControlBinding/README.md

 - Control style formatting
 - Formatting target objects as scenes
 - Adding formatted scenes as children of a control
+- Creating an editor plugin to specify bindings in the editor
+- Code generation to implement OnPropertyChanged via an attribute decorator

 ## Features
 ### Property binding